helium/HIP/0051-helium-dao.md

 This proposal outlines two constructions to address the aforementioned core
 problems:

-1. *Blockchain Scalability* We propose that each WNP has validators who operate software to calculate WNP specific items (eg: all the proof of coverage code that exists on the current LoRaWAN network to determine hotspot rewards).
+1. *Blockchain Scalability*: We propose that each WNP has Validators who operate software to calculate WNP specific items (eg: all the Proof-of-Coverage code that exists on the current LoRaWAN network to determine Hotspot rewards).
    Validators stake WNTs and are rewarded by WNT inflation.

    All non WNP specific transactions (simple transfers, burning HNT to DC, etc) occur at some high throughput, low latency base layer chain on which the overall Helium Network lives.

-1. *WNP Specific Incentive Alignment We propose that each WNP operate as its own sub-DAO within the broader umbrella of the Helium DAO.
-WNP Sub-DAOs are able to issue WNTs to their stakeholders and WNT denominated governance controls WNP specific attributes.*
+2. *WNP Specific Incentive Alignment*: We propose that each WNP operate as its own sub-DAO within the broader umbrella of the Helium DAO.
+WNP Sub-DAOs are able to issue WNTs to their stakeholders and WNT denominated governance controls WNP specific attributes.

 # Motivation
 [motivation]: #motivation